 Leiden is the place where many fundamental scientific discoveries have been made:

-Twelve Nobel laureates have been affiliated with Leiden University as faculty members or students, or because they have obtained their PhD here.
-Einstein, for instance, held a special Chair in Leiden, co-operating with De Sitter on the Expanding Universe.
+Sixteen Nobel laureates have been affiliated with Leiden University as faculty members or students, or because they have obtained their PhD here.
+Einstein held a special Chair in Leiden, co-operating with De Sitter on the Expanding Universe.

 To complement its centuries-old cultural tradition, Leiden is currently at the forefront of the most modern scientific, medical and high-tech developments.
 The Leiden Bio Science Park is one of the largest in Europe.